superfeedr/indexeddb-backbonejs-adapter/README.markdown

 ## Collections

-I added a lot of fun things to the collections, that make use of the `options` param used in Backbone to take advantage of IndexedDB's features, namely indices and cursors and bounds.
+I added a lot of fun things to the collections, that make use of the `options` param used in Backbone to take advantage of IndexedDB's features, namely **indices, cursors and bounds**.

 First, you can `limit` and `offset` the number of items that are being fetched by a collection.